interledger/rfcs/0000-ledger-plugin-interface-2/0000-ledger-plugin-interface-2.md

 #### InterledgerRejectionError#message
 <code>**message**:String</code>

 JavaScript error message.
 This field is generally only used locally and not passed on to other hosts.
-However, implementations MAY include a `message` property in `additionalInfo` which matches the local error message.
-Implementers SHOULD take care not to disclose secret keys or other private information via `additionalInfo`.

 #### InterledgerRejectionError#ilp
 <code>**ilp**:Buffer</code>